Skip to Content

 Where to Stay in Calgary:

 Wicked Hostels is a good choice for budget travelers.
 The hostel is clean, comfortable, and located in a good area.
+Plus you have the flexibility to book on either Hostelworld.com or Booking.com to snag a great deal.

 For luxury travelers, check out the Sheraton Suites Calgary Eau Claire.
-This hotel overlooks the river valley, comes with an indoor pool (with waterslide), hot tub, fitness center, hair salon, and gift shop.
+This hotel overlooks the river valley, and comes with an indoor pool (with waterslide), hot tub, fitness center, hair salon, and gift shop.

 2. Kananaskis